inespart/portfolio/content/main.md

   heading: Who am I?
   image: /img/about.jpeg
   text: >
     I’m Ines, an Austrian web developer based in Vienna with a business and teaching background.
+I am a proactive person with a growth mindset and a passion for problem-solving and design.
+Also, I am an avid learner and I'm curious about the world around me.
 features:
   - icon: xml
     text: >
-      fast websites built with cutting-edge technology
+      Fast websites built with cutting-edge technology
-    title: state-of-the-art
+    title: State-of-the-art
   - icon: monitor-screenshot
     text: >
-      my layouts will work on any device
+      My layouts will work on any device
-    title: responsive
+    title: Responsive
   - icon: draw
     text: >
-      easy to use and intuitive UX/UI
+      Easy to use and intuitive UX/UI
-    title: intuitive
+    title: Intuitive
 portfolio:
   projects:
     # - btnLink: 'https://behance.com'